prismicio-community/optimized-dev-rsc/README.md

 - `<FeedItem>` - An individual RSS feed item.
 - `<SaveButton>` - Saves and unsaves an RSS feed item.
 Like `fetchRSSFeedItems()`, this one is mostly empty and awaits your coding skills to complete. 🧙

 Finally, a pair of Next.js API routes in the `pages/api` directory have been included to save and unsave RSS feed items to the database.
 To keep things simple, the “database” is really just a JSON file saved at `db/saved.json`.
 Maybe you can upgrade this to a real database when you’re done with the challenge. 👀 (🐔: ”Hey!
-Leaving 🥚 eggs is my job!”)
+Laying 🥚 idea eggs is my job!”)

 ## Challenge Steps